eduardc77/SocialMediaApp/README.md

 This project aims to replicate the core functionalities of any popular social media app, emphasizing user authentication, thread creation, real-time updates using firebase listeners, and a user-friendly interface built with SwiftUI.
 It leverages Firebase's robust backend services for seamless data management and real-time interactions.
 This app was created for educational purposes and as a demonstration of SwiftUI and Firebase integration.

+This multiplatform app can be build on iOS, macOS, visionOS, iPadOS.

 The app is still work in progress.

 ## Features: